aws-solutions-library-samples/guidance-for-automating-sap-configuration-health-checks-on-aws/README.md

 |HA and DR	      |HANA_DB_Primary or HANA_DB_Standby or HANA_DB_DR|

 **responsible_team:**  The email address of the responsible team for notification.
+Email that is part of inventory file should be verified via ***Amazon Simple Email Service***.
+Please refer to [Amazon SES Documentation.](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html)
 **Note:** At this time it only accepts one email.
-Emails that are part of inventory file should be verified via Amazon Simple Email Service.
-Please refer to [Amazon SES Documentation.](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html)

 After you fill out the file  - `AWSSAPLensRoboInventory.csv` it looks like the following